• broken image

 (she/her/hers)

-Mariya is currently an undergraduate student at Wayne State University majoring in neuroscience and minoring in psychology.
+Mariya is currently an undergraduate student at Wayne State University majoring in Neuroscience and minoring in Psychology.
 She loves to learn about various fields of neuroscience, specifically developmental, cognitive and behavioral.
 Mariya is also interested in health psychology which ties in with her current research about the effects of exercise, meditation, and stretching on anxiety in youth.

 broken image